chemmatcars/XAnoS/docs/_sources/Fit_Widget.rst.txt

 Data Importing and Fitting
 --------------------------
 The main objective of Fit_Widget_ is to provide a user to fit a model/function to a data.
-Please follow these to perform a data fitting using Fit_Widget_:
+Please follow these to perform a data fitting using :ref:`Fit_Widget`:

 1. Click the **Data** tab.
 2. Import data file(s) by clicking the **Add Files** button which will prompt for selecting the data files.